 Equal in their position before God;

 Equal in their call to the work of God; and,

 Equal in their blessing by God.

-But, for the sake of order, God created Man first, placing him as Head over his wife (and eventual family); a position in which he would be held accountable for everything happening in his family.
-This position of Headship, however, was never meant to be a mark or measure of his superiority over the Woman.
+But for the sake of order, God created Man first, placing him as Head over his wife (and eventual family); a position in which he would be held accountable for everything that happened in his family.
+However, this position of Headship was never meant to be a mark or measure of his superiority over the Woman.
 If it was, then we would have a serious problem with the following verse…

 But I want you to understand that the head of every man is Christ, the head of a wife is her husband, and the head of Christ is God (1 Corinthians 11:3).